bijoutrouvaille/oppeosdocs/help/howto/closeo.md

 #### Add a zip code or zip codes for the areas you serve.
 Also add any additional brand information.

-#### Inform the Oppeon of any budget and time constraints that you may have for this campaigne.
+#### Inform the Oppeon of any budget and time constraints that you may have for this campaign.

 #### - [Now you can Purchase an Oppeo](/help/now-what/purchase.md)